Red Dwarf X

 Red Dwarf X is the tenth series of the British science fiction sitcom Red Dwarf.
 It was broadcast on UK television channel Dave between 4 October and 8 November 2012.
 There are six episodes and it was the first full series of Red Dwarf since 1999.

+The series follows the life of technician Dave Lister (Craig Charles), who is the only survivor of an accident on the spaceship Red Dwarf, and the last survivor of the human race, three million years in the future, and his shipmates, a holographic reproduction of his dead bunkmate and boss, Arnold Rimmer (Chris Barrie), a sapient Cat (Danny John-Jules) who is a result of three million years' evolution and sanitation droid Kryten (Robert Llewellyn).

 Production

 Development

 In June 2010, Craig Charles, Chris Barrie and Hattie Hayridge reported plans to produce further series of Red Dwarf, although a subsequent article on the official Red Dwarf website emphasised that nothing had yet been confirmed.
 In January 2011, Robert Llewellyn confirmed on his website that a new series would be filmed in late 2011 and broadcast in 2012 on the digital channel Dave, although the channel's owners UKTV initially refused to comment, suggesting that a new series had not been officially greenlit.
 On 10 April 2011, a six-episode Red Dwarf tenth series to be broadcast on Dave in autumn 2012 was officially announced.
 Doug Naylor confirmed the plans both on Twitter and at the Dimension Jump XVI convention, and Dave issued the announcement through its website.